Vectorized/multicaller/API.md

 receive() external payable
 ```

 For receiving ETH.

-Does and returns nothing.
+Does nothing and returns nothing.

 Will be called instead of `fallback()` when `msg.data` is empty.